bgplab/bgplab/docs/basic/7-bfd.md

 [^ATD]: Some BGP implementations tear down BGP sessions when you change the BGP timers.

 !!! tip
-    FRRouting using the *datacenter* profile already uses low BGP timers.
-The lab configuration process returns those timers to the default 60/180 seconds.
+    FRRouting default BGP timers depend on its *profile*.
+The default profile (*datacenter*) already uses low BGP timers. _netlab_ changes the FRRouting profile to *traditional* to return those timers to the default 60/180 seconds.

 **Verification:**